 This week, a lot shifted at once, and the sense of stability I usually rely on felt harder to find.
-Planning, which normally helps me orient myself, went out the window—not because I didn’t care, but because everything underneath it was moving.

-Alongside all of this, my husband was carrying the familiar weight of grief on the anniversary of his father’s death.
+- My husband was carrying the familiar weight of grief on the anniversary of his father’s death.

-Our emotional regulation echoed back and forth between us, as if the week itself had paused in time.
-Structure, routine, stability, and support became harder to locate—not gone entirely, but momentarily out of reach.
+Our emotional regulation, rather disregulation, echoed back and forth between us, as if the week itself had paused in time.

 What was I made for?